BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 experimental design there is a different approach in which the probability calculations are based on the randomization used by the investigator in the planning phases of the investigation\".
-The fundamentals of Bayes formula has no opinion on which approach is used and Bayesian methods can be used in both approaches.
+The fundamentals of Bayes formula have no opinion on which approach is used and Bayesian methods can be used in both approaches.
 Our airline example is a model based approach, whereas the experimental model at the end of the chapter is a design based approach.
 For example, it can be argued